 Insubordination and gross misconduct

-There’s no strict legal definition of gross misconduct in the UK.
+There’s no strict legal definition of gross misconduct or formal guidelines on what constitutes gross misconduct in the UK.
 But the government defines gross misconduct as:

 “Theft, physical violence, gross negligence, or serious insubordination.”

-That means you can consider “serious insubordination” as gross misconduct.
+That means you can consider “serious insubordination” as grounds for dismissal for gross misconduct.
 Again, you should set out what you consider this to be within your documentation.
 If necessary, you may suspend the employee while carrying out an investigation.

 Where the case is extremely severe, it may be necessary to summarily dismiss the employee.

 However, you may only do this if their contract says so.
-Make sure you check for this clause before dismissing them.
-Failure to do so will probably result in a claim of unfair dismissal.
+Make sure you check for this clause before dismissing them to avoid a claim of unfair dismissal.

 If an employer is to dismiss the employee, they must ensure they do so with a written warning and provide notice.

-If you’re struggling on how to deal with insubordination or an insubordinate employee, speak to a Croner expert today for quick, impartial advice.
+If you’re struggling to deal with insubordination or an insubordinate employee, speak to a Croner expert today for quick, impartial advice.
 We’re experts in employer and employee relations, with experienced employment law advisors.
-Call today on 01455 858 132.
+Call our award-winning team today on 01455 858 132 or request a callback.